 Origins The Idea of Progressive Change

 As social systems decentralized in the post-Roman era, the scale of technological innovation, transfer, and diffusion simply readjusted to the more localized social systems of the era.
 After the fall of Rome, no massively centralized government remained to maintain elaborate aqueducts, roads and cities.
 Nevertheless a number of other more scale-appropriate technologies accelerated in complexity and diversity.
 Even religious institutions, for all their repressive activities, were swept up in a desire for practical technological innovation.
-Consider the water wheel, which spread rapidly across Europe after 700 AD, one of many artifacts built by Benedictine monk-engineers.
-This desire for useful innovation became steadily more institutionalized, and by 1200 A.D.
-Franciscan monks even spread the doctrine that they were getting closer to God by practicing the "useful arts."
+Consider the water wheel, which spread rapidly across Europe after 700 CE, one of many artifacts built by Benedictine monk-engineers.
+The desire for useful innovation was widespread, and became steadily more institutionalized.
+By 1086 CE England and Wales had built 5,600 water mills for 1.3 million inhabitants, as recorded in the Domesday book, a meticulous national survey conducted by William I. This is a great example of accelerating use of energy per capita in an era originally labelled "Dark" because of its religious and social strictures.
+Yet even the clergy was being seduced by technology.
+By 1200 CE Franciscan monks even spread the doctrine that they were getting closer to God by practicing the "useful arts."

-During the Middle Ages, the great rich-poor divides of the Roman era were also flattened back to more equitable social structures.
-Consider the similarity here to the way that modern globalizationmulti-local and decentralized versus previously centralized economic developmentwill rationalize First and Third World divides over the remainder of this century, lifting the developing world far more than the developed one.
+During the Middle Ages, the great rich-poor divides of the Roman era were flattened back to more equitable social structures.
+The pendular swing (cycle) between plutocratic income inequity and democratic income equalization is a basic feature of civilization, as I have written elsewhere.
+Consider the the way that modern globalizationmulti-local and decentralized versus previously centralized economic developmentwill rationalize First and Third World divides over the remainder of this century, lifting the developing world far more than the developed one.
 To many of us in the First World, afflicted with such excesses of success as obesity, endless entertainment, and a decreasing desire to sacrifice, the next few decades may seem like a time of relative "stagnation", backsliding, or incremental improvements by comparision to previous periods of dramatic advance.
 Our accelerating technology can easily provide more benefits than the finite and information-overloaded human mind can absorb.

 But like the European Dark Ages, should such unfortunate socioeconomic events come to pass, don't let that fool you into concluding that technology is also subject to the whims of social fluctuations.
 It's advances march forward to an increasingly independent beat every year.
 To the emerging nations and the planet as a whole, the accelerating impacts and benefits of technology in coming years will be conveyed far more broadly and rapidly than the ones that gave those of us in the First World our enviably high standard of living.
 Accelerating change never slows down, it just moves to new substrates (e.g., technology vs. biology) and dives "under the hood," (e.g. Third World vs. First World advances), becoming less obvious from certain human perspectives.

-As Bury notes, the idea of progress in the material realm was missed, amazingly, even for most of the European Renaissance (1300's to 1600's, 14th-17th century).
-Only by the 1650’s, near the end of this cultural explosion, did the idea of an unstoppable force of progress finally begin to emerge as a possibility to the average literate mind.
-This is well captured in the synthetic works of such pioneers as Jean Bodin (Method, 1566 and Colloquium, 1588) and Francis Bacon (e.g., Novum Organum, 1620, The New Atlantis, 1626), each considered forerunners of the scientific method.
+As Bury notes, the idea of progress in the material realm was absent from social discourse, amazingly, even for most of the European Renaissance (1300's to 1600's, 14th-17th century).
+Only by the 1650’s, near the end of this cultural explosion, did the idea of an unstoppable force of progress, driven by human ingenuity, finally begin to emerge as a possibility and a discussion topic for the literate and upper classes.
+This new style of thinking is well captured in the synthetic works of such pioneers as Jean Bodin (Method, 1566 and Colloquium, 1588) and Francis Bacon (e.g., Novum Organum, 1620, The New Atlantis, 1626), each considered forerunners of the scientific method.

 The idea finally infected the public consciousness during the European Enlightenment (mid 17th and 18th centuries), beginning with such thinkers as Renes Descartes (Discourse on Method, 1637), Blaise Pascal (Pensees, 1660), and Jean-Jacques Rousseau.
 A century later, American philosopher-statesmen such as Thomas Jefferson, James Madison, and Benjamin Franklin would greatly strengthen and extend Enlightenment ideals and ideas in the political domain.
 Technological progress in particular was promoted by such scholars as Anne-R-J Turgot, Reflections on Formation and Distribution of Wealth, 1766, who noted the "inevitable" march of technological progress that had occurred even during Medieval Europe.
 Peripheral observations on the inexorable quickening of technology also appeared in Adam Smith's writings (1723-1790).
 In An Enquiry Concerning Political Justice, 1793, the transcendentalist William Godwin, possibly the earliest transhumanist philosopher, predicted that advancing knowledge and information dissemination must lead to the inevitable ascendancy of mind over matter, including a shrinking of the importance of the state relative to the individual, an eventual “total extirpation of the infirmities of our nature,” and extension of human life “beyond any limits which we are able to assign.”
 Curiously, he also predicted the decline of biological procreation as part of this transition, a phenomenon that has been observed in all first world countries in recent decades.